s7117/docker-envs/ml/README.md

 - `docker start -ai <container_name>`
 - `docker exec -u user -w /home/user -ti  <container_name> /bin/zsh`
 - `docker exec <container_name> <executable>`

+## Conda Evironements:
+- `conda activate tfgpu` - TensorFlow GPU
+- `conda activate pytorch` - PyTorch

+## Installing Other Packages:
+The user password is `temp2022`.
+It is advised to reset this password as soon as possible upon creating the container.

 Optionally, you can add the ```--restart unless-stopped``` to the ```docker run``` command to restart the docker container on docker startup.